The Art of Repair

 Key Findings

-• Lowest dose (0.3mg/mL) reached near-complete closure by 32 hours.
+• Lowest dose tested (0.3mg/mL) reached near-complete closure by 32 hours.

 • Higher doses showed progressively smaller effects - an inverse trend often seen in vitro and worth dose-optimization.